top of page

 The adjective 'rife' finds its etymological roots in Middle English, where it was spelled as 'ryfe.'
 This term can be traced back further to Old English as 'rīfe,' meaning 'abundant' or 'plentiful.'
 Interestingly, its origins can be linked to the Proto-Germanic word 'rīfaz,' which conveyed the idea of something teeming or full.
 Over time, 'rife' evolved to encompass the notion of something being widespread or prevalent, often with a connotation of abundance that may not always be desirable.
 This evolution in meaning reflects the dynamic nature of language as it adapts and reshapes over centuries.

-Find the meaning of rife
+Quiz: Find the meaning of the adjective rife:

 Try Again!